gemerden/statemachine/README.md

             "off": {"info": "not turned on"},
         },
         transitions=[
-            {"old_state": "off", "new_state": "on", "triggers": "flick", "info": "turn the light on"}, {"old_state": "on", "new_state": "off", "triggers": "flick", "info": "turn the light off"}, ],
+            {"old_state": "off", "new_state": "on", "trigger": "flick", "info": "turn the light on"}, {"old_state": "on", "new_state": "off", "trigger": "flick", "info": "turn the light off"}, ],
-        after_any_entry="print"  # called after entering any state )
+        after_any_entry="print"  # after entering any state method 'print' is called )

-    def print(self, **kwargs):
+    def print(self, name):
-        print("light switch entered state '%s'" % self.state)
+        print(f"{name} turned the light {self.state}")

 lightswitch = LightSwitch()
-lightswitch.flick()  # prints: "light switch entered state 'on'"
+lightswitch.flick(name="Bob")  # prints: "Bob turned the light on"
 ```

 ## Limitations
-The state machine module has been tested with python 2.7 and python 3.
+The state machine module has been tested with python python 3.6 and higher.

 ## Documentation
 To learn more check the extensive [tutorial](https://github.com/gemerden/statemachine/blob/master/statemachine/docs/tutorial.md).